Neo-Vorsatz/Libraries/C DataHandling/README.md

 Gets the cumulative sum of an array of data values.<br>
 Takes a pointer to where the cumulative sum will be written, a pointer to the array of data values, and the number of data values.

+### Sorting
+`void dhCopy(double write[], double data[], int length);`<br>
+Copies an array of data into another array.<br>
+Takes a pointer to where the copy will be written, a pointer to the array of data values, and the number of data values.

+`void dhQuickSort(double write[], double data[], int length);`<br>
+Sorts an array of data in ascending order using the Quick Sort algorithm.<br>
+Takes a pointer to where the sorted data will be written, a pointer to the array of data values, and the number of data values.

+`void dhMergeSort(double write[], double data[], int length);`<br>
+Sorts an array of data in ascending order using the Merge Sort algorithm.<br>
+Takes a pointer to where the sorted data will be written, a pointer to the array of data values, and the number of data values.

+`void dhReverse(double write[], double data[], int length);`<br>
+Reverses an array of data.<br>
+Takes a pointer to where the reversed array will be written, a pointer to the array of data values, and the number of data values.

 ### Statistics
+`double dhMin(double data[], int length);`<br>
+Takes a pointer to the array of data values, and the number of data values.<br>
+Returns the smallest value in an array of data values.

+`double dhMax(double data[], int length);`<br>
+Takes a pointer to the array of data values, and the number of data values.<br>
+Returns the largest value in an array of data values.

 `double dhMean(double data[], int length);`<br>
 Takes a pointer to the array of data values, and the number of data values.<br>
 Returns the mean/average/expected value of an array of data values.